-In this article, we will learn how to interface the GY-BMP280 temperature and pressure sensor with Raspberry Pi Pico(RP2040).
-We will use a MicroPython library to interface with the sensor.
+In this article, we will learn how to interface the BMP280 temperature and pressure sensor with Raspberry Pi Pico using MicroPython code.
 The connection diagram and detailed instructions are discussed step-by-step in this guide.
-The article shows how to display BMP280 data on a Serial Monitor as well as on an OLED display.

-Overview Of BMP280 Temperature & Pressure Sensor
+Overview of BMP280 Temperature & Pressure Sensor

 The BMP280 is a barometric pressure and temperature sensor that can operate in extremely low currents such as 2.7 µA at 1Hz.
 Hence, it is an ideal sensor for mobile applications where power saving is crucial.
 It is 63% smaller than its predecessor, the BMP180.
 It can be interfaced using SPI and I2C protocols.
-Here is the image of the sensor.

 BMP280 contains a Piezo-resistive pressure sensing element.
 This MEMS(Micro-electromechanical systems) sensor sends data to an ASIC (Application Specific Integrated Circuit) within the module.
 The ASIC sends data about temperature and pressure to external devices such as microcontrollers.